Telefonica-Scientific-Research/FedEloquence/README.md

 #### Step 4: Generate the FL Dataset

-Run the script to generate a FL dataset.
+Run the script inside /create_FL_multilingual_datasets to generate a FL dataset.

 A `.jsonl` file containing the FL partitions in a unified multilingual dataset will be generated with:
 - Server validation and test sets